iamtracy/ng-demo/README.md

 ### How it Works

-1. When you run `npm run dev`, the Babel Fish activates automatically and:
+1. When you run `node dev.js`, the Babel Fish activates automatically and:
    - Waits for the NestJS server to be ready
-   - Generates Angular-compatible TypeScript code when the api is available
+   - Generates Angular-compatible TypeScript code when the API is available

 2. The generated code lives in `client/src/app/api/` and includes:
    - TypeScript interfaces matching your server DTOs